NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/nRFCloudLocationServices.rst

 Assisted GPS Location Service
 *****************************

-You can enable your devices to request assisted GPS (A-GPS) data using `nRF Cloud's Assisted GPS Location Service API <https://api.nrfcloud.com/v1#tag/Assisted-GPS>`_ in your deployment.
+You can enable your devices to request assisted GPS (A-GNSS) data using `nRF Cloud's Assisted GNSS Location Service API <https://api.nrfcloud.com/v1#tag/GNSS/operation/GetAssistanceData>`_ in your deployment.

-To use the API, set the ``enableNrfCloudAGPSLocationService`` parameter to ``true`` and set the ``nrfCloudTeamId`` parameter to your team ID when deploying the solution.
+To use the API, set the ``enableNrfCloudAGNSSLocationService`` parameter to ``true`` and set the ``nrfCloudTeamId`` parameter to your team ID when deploying the solution.

 .. parsed-literal::
    :class: highlight